nbicocchi/learn-microservices/modules/data-management/slides/1 - Distributed data management.md

 ![saga orchestration](https://www.baeldung.com/wp-content/uploads/sites/4/2021/04/saga-orchestration.png)

-The Choreography pattern is effective for scenarios with fewer participants, as it eliminates the need for a central orchestrator, leading to a more decentralized approach.
-However, this requires frequent communication, often asynchronous through a **message broker**.
-While it offers flexibility, the implementation becomes more **complex**, as each participant must manage its own interactions and state transitions.
+The Choreography pattern eliminates the need for a central orchestrator (single point of failure), enabling a faster (asynchronous) and loosely coupled approach (services are completely independent as they don't call each other or an orchestrator).
+However, as the number of participants increases, the implementation becomes more **complex**, as each participant must manage its own interactions and state transitions.

 ### Choreography-based coordination